 Environment is a devolved issue.
-The administrations of Westminster, Scotland, Wales and Northern Ireland all have diverging preferences on how environmental policies should be decided once we leave the EU and how ambitious they should be.
+The administrations of Westminster, Scotland, Wales and Northern Ireland all have diverging preferences on how environmental policies should be decided once the UK leaves the EU and how ambitious they should be.

 How will UK environmental policy be coordinated post-Brexit?
 How will minimum standards be decided and by whom?
 Do devolved administrations have sufficient capacity and resources to develop, implement and enforce environmental policy?
 What are the implications for different sectors (including agriculture and fisheries, which are also devolved)?

-Can a new governance framework be created once we leave the EU that is accepted by all four nations and effectively delivers policy goals?
+Can a new governance framework be created once the UK leaves the EU that is accepted by all four nations and effectively delivers policy goals?

 Leaving the EU raises many legal questions.

-The Government has committed to ‘cutting and pasting’ EU environmental rules into UK law via the EU Withdrawal Bill to prevent any regulatory holes emerging when the UK leaves.
-However, ministers have argued that around a third of EU environmental policy cannot simply be copied into UK law, for example in cases where it makes reference to EU institutions.
+The Government has committed to ‘cutting and pasting’ EU environmental rules into UK law via the EU Withdrawal Bill to prevent regulatory holes emerging when the UK leaves.
+However, can every part of EU law be copied into UK law, for example in cases where it makes reference to EU institutions?

 Another concern is that the UK lacks the capacity to develop, implement and enforce environmental policy, tasks that have until now largely been carried out at the EU level.

-Lastly, without recourse to the Court of Justice of the EU, a key concern for environmental groups is how to monitor the government to ensure it stays on track with its environmental policy and how to hold it to account.
+Lastly, without recourse to the Court of Justice of the EU, how will NGOs ensure the government implements its environmental policy outside the EU, and thus hold ministers to account?

 Brexit has the potential to impact both UK and EU climate change policy.
-The UK has traditionally been a driver for more ambitious climate policy at the EU level and Brexit could slow down the EU’s progress.
+The UK has traditionally been a supporter of more ambitious climate policy and Brexit could conceivably weaken the EU’s progress.

 In the UK, however, there are concerns that Brexit negotiations will divert attention from climate change and that the lack of external pressure from the EU will allow the government to weaken climate regulations.

-The EU’s nature protection rules (the Birds Directive and the Habitats Directive) will not apply in the UK even under the softest form of Brexit (the Norway option).
+The EU’s flagship nature protection rules (the Birds Directive and the Habitats Directive) will not apply in the UK even under the softest form of Brexit (the Norway option).